kopollo/DishFinder/README.md

 # DishFinder

-Telegram bot that helps you to find idea for dish - just enter ingredients and choose your favorite dish.
+Telegram bot that helps you find idea for dish - just enter ingredients and choose your favorite dish.
 ## Features

 - Output of detailed information